Data mapping (source-to-target mapping) is an essential activity for all data integration, business intelligence, and analytics initiatives

 - Identification of data relationships as part of data lineage analysis

 Data mapping bridges the differences between two systems, or data models, so that when data is moved from a source, it is accurate and usable at the target destination.
+The contents of a data map are considered a source of business and technical metadata.

 Data mapping is the first step in a range of data integration tasks, including data transformation between the source and destination.
 A data mapping tool connects the distinct applications and governs the way the data from source application will look like when it is mapped to the destination application.
 It also supports the application of multiple data manipulation functions that are applied to data when it is transformed from source to destination.
 Along with data, a data mapper should manage the metadata associated with the data (e.g., multiple structured and unstructured files and formats to map the corresponding fields), creating the output in the desired schemas.
 Thus, the application should support complex data integration tasks.